 The cops have been ordered to write all tickets to the new Suffolk Traffic Agency and not to this court.
 By the time you read this, the court will likely has been put out of business by the boundless greed of the new County-run Traffic Agency.

 This court is located on the grounds of the gorgeous Lake Success Country Club.
-Good Prosecutors - Tough Judge.
+Good Prosecutor - Tough Judge.
 This court is usually OK if you have a clean driving record, but they can also be quite harsh if you do not.
+Upkeep isn't cheap on a country club.

 "there's a speed trap on the Northern State Pkwy in Nassau just over the Queens border.
 It's patrolled by unmarked, sporty new black Mercurys. good luck with this very needed site."
 THANKS ALEX!
 DK